John D. Batten

 John Dickson Batten (8 October 1860 – 5 August 1932), born in Plymouth, Devon, was an English painter of figures in oils, tempera and fresco and a book illustrator and printmaker.
 He was an active member of the Society of Painters in Tempera, with his wife Mary Batten, a gilder.

+Though some of his large paintings were successful, he spent much of his time on illustrations and small works on paper.

 Career

+He was the third son of the barrister John Winterbotham Batten.
+He was educated at Amersham Hall, and matriculated at Trinity College, Cambridge in 1879, graduating B.A. in 1883, LL.B.
+1884, and M.A.
+1886.
+Meanwhile he had been admitted to the Inner Temple in 1881, and was called to the bar in 1884.

-As a student at the Slade School of Fine Arts under Alphonse Legros he exhibited until 1887 at the Grosvenor Gallery with Sir Edward Burne-Jones.
-He indulged in mythological and allegorical themes.
+Batten then became a student at the Slade School of Fine Arts under Alphonse Legros.
+He exhibited until 1887 at the Grosvenor Gallery with Sir Edward Burne-Jones.

+Works

-Among Batten's paintings are The Garden of Adonis: Amoretta and Time, The Family, Mother and Child, Sleeping Beauty: The Princess Pricks Her Finger, Snow White and the Seven Dwarves, and Atalanta and Melanion.
+Batten specialized in mythological and allegorical themes.
+Among Batten's large paintings are The Garden of Adonis: Amoretta and Time, The Family, Mother and Child, Sleeping Beauty: The Princess Pricks Her Finger, Snow White and the Seven Dwarves, and Atalanta and Melanion.

 In the 1890s Batten illustrated a series of fairy tale collections edited by Joseph Jacobs, who was a member of the Folklore Society (and editor of its journal 1890–93): at least English Fairy Tales, Celtic Fairy Tales, Indian Fairy Tales, More English Fairy Tales, and More Celtic Fairy Tales from 1890 to 1895 and Europa's Fairy Book (1916).
 (The latter has also been issued as European Folk and Fairy Tales.)
 He also illustrated English versions of Tales from the Arabian Nights and Dante's Inferno.

 Batten also wrote two books of poetry and a book on animal and human flight.